GAMEDAY: BARRACUDA VS CANUCKS

 LISTEN | WATCH | GAME NOTES | MEDIA KIT

-BACK FROM BREAK: The Barracuda return home from the All-Star break on Saturday to host the Henderson Silver Knights (Vegas Golden Knights) for the first time this season.
+BACK FROM BREAK: After falling 4-2 to the Henderson Silver Knights on Saturday, the Barracuda wrap up their two-game homestand on Sunday (3 p.m.) with the second game of a back-to-back with Vegas’ top affiliate.
 A year ago, the Barracuda went 6-1-0-1 against Vegas’ affiliate and 3-0-0-1 at home.
 The Barracuda enter Saturday having won five in a row at home.

-LAST TIME OUT: The Barracuda’s five-game winning streak ended Saturday with a 2–1 loss to the Abbotsford Canucks at Rogers Forum, despite outshooting Abbotsford 40–25.
-Nikita Tolopilo stopped 39 shots to earn first-star honors, while Danila Klimovich opened the scoring late in the first and Ty Mueller added the game-winner in the second.
-San Jose battled through adversity after losing Shane Bowers to a first-period fight injury and playing the final 13:22 with just nine forwards following Anthony Vincent’s game misconduct.
-Igor Chernyshov pulled the Barracuda within one midway through the third, but they couldn’t find the equalizer despite late pressure, as Laurent Brossoit made 23 saves in a physical contest that featured 83 combined penalty minutes.
+LAST TIME OUT: The Barracuda saw their five-game home winning streak come to an end Saturday night with a 4–2 loss to the Henderson Silver Knights at Tech CU Arena in their first game back from the AHL All-Star break.
+Henderson built a 2–0 first-period lead on goals from Sloan Stanick and a shorthanded marker by Dylan Coghlan, then extended it early in the second on Kai Uchacz’s odd-man rush tally.
+San Jose got one back late in the middle frame when Mattias Havelid’s pass deflected in off a defender, but Tanner Laczynski restored the three-goal cushion in the third after a turnover.
+Donavan Houle scored with 17 seconds left after the Barracuda pulled Gabriel Carriere, who made 27 saves, while Carl Lindbom stopped 28 shots in the win.

-KNIGHT LIGHT: The Silver Knights enter Saturday having dropped their last five (0-3-2-0) and are six points outside of the Pacific Division’s final playoff spot.
-Away from home, Henderson has lost seven in a row (0-5-1-1).
-The Knights are coming off a 4-3 overtime loss last Saturday against the Coachella Valley Firebirds.
+KNIGHT LIGHT: The Silver Knights snapped their five game skid (0-3-2-0) and seven game winless drought (0-5-1-1) away from home, collecting a 4-2 win over the Barracuda on Saturday.
+HSK is now four points out of the final playoff spot in the Pacific with two games in hand.

 CUDA CONNECTION: Former Barracuda captain Jaycob Megna is in his first season back with the Golden Knights organization in 2025-26 after playing all of the 2019-20 season with the Chicago Wolves, then the top affiliate of the VGK.
 Megna spent parts of three seasons with the Sharks organization, serving as Barracuda captain from 2020-22.
 During that time, he skated in 58 games with the Barracuda, totaling four goals and 14 assists.
 Additionally, he played 92 games with the Sharks, scoring three times and adding 17 assists.